6741A/6741A-OverUnder/README.md

-# Programs used in the VRC 2023-2024 game "Over Under"
+# Software used in the VRC 2023-2024 game "Over Under"

 ## Overview